Lindsey Taylor BSc(Hons)Psych, PGDip(Couns), MBACP(Reg)

 ...
 I will suggest that we meet for an initial session.
 During your session, you can tell me what is troubling you and ask any questions you want to and I will explain how I work.
 After your initial session you can decide whether you want to work with me.
 We can then arrange future session times.

-I work in a comfortable counselling rooms, in the heart of the Hampshire village of Four Mark.
-There is parking available and toilet facilities and good disabled access at the Four Marks room.
+I work in a comfortable counselling room, in the heart of the Hampshire village of Four Marks.
+There is parking available and toilet facilities and good disabled access.